Learn a little about members no longer with us who made a contribution to our club and hobby.

 Ivor Williams 1935 – 2014

-Ivor joined Anvil Chorus only three years ago from a Learn to Sing course and although a late convert to our craft, rapidly became a valued and proud participant, while his partner Lillian became one of our most avid followers.
+Ivor joined Anvil Chorus in 2011 from a Learn to Sing course and although a late convert to our craft, rapidly became a valued and proud participant, while his partner Lillian became one of our most avid followers.

 “It was usually on the last Thursday of each month; my front door bell would ring and on answering it, I would find John Baker.
 Having wished me “Good Evening” and passed through to the lounge and given my wife a hug, he would ask if we had the kettle on.
 He would then make some comment about our sugar spoon being the only spoon we had in the house.